liawhs/p-pointed-star/README.md

                     t.end_fill()
 ```

-After drawing the first {p'/q'} and before drawing the next {p'/q'}, we need to move the turtle to a correct location and set the turtle in a correct direction.
+After the first {p'/q'} is drawn, before starting to draw the next {p'/q'}, we need to move the turtle to a correct location and set the turtle in a correct direction.

-I turn the turtle leftward an angle of beta, move forward along a side of the polygon to reach the next adjacent point of the star, and turn the turtle rightward an angle of 180 – beta – interior angle of the star.
+I turn the turtle leftward an angle of beta, move forward along a side of the polygon to reach the next adjacent point of the star, and turn the turtle rightward an angle of (180 – beta – the interior angle of the star).

                     t.left(angle_beta)
                     t.forward(side_length)